s0m-a/blog/README.md

 If a request returns 401, an interceptor automatically calls /refresh/.

-New access_token is stored again via HTTP-only cookie.
+New access_token is stored again via an HTTP-only cookie.

 ✨ Upcoming Features
 🍴 Post categories (e.g., Vegan, Dessert, etc.)